mornir/track-it/README.md

 ## Calculation of the longest streak

 The duration of longest streak is calculated between visits to exact URLs.
 For example, if you add "https://www.youtube.com", but always access YouTube through "https://www.youtube.com/feed/subscriptions" (e.g. via a bookmark), the later URL won't be taken into account.

-The longest streak is only recorded over the last three months, because Chrome doesn't keep browser history records that are older than three months.
+In Chrome, the longest streak is only recorded over the last three months, because Chrome doesn't keep browser history records that are older than three months.
-In my opinion, this is not an issue, because if you can refrain from visiting an addictive website for more than three months, you already succeeded.
+In my opinion, this is not an issue, because if you can refrain from visiting an addictive website for more than three months, you already succeeded. 😉

 # Credits